TomJB1/news-and-blog-system/README.md

 Features:
   - create blog or news posts easily
+  - write posts as they will be seen
   - only people with accounts can edit posts
   - layouts and styles easy to apply to posts
   - can make your own layouts and styles with html and css
+  - writer overview page

 Coming soon:
   - customisable homepage that updates automatically